konstantinos61-0/CS50x/pset7/README.md

 7. Return the average energy of songs that are by Drake.
 8. List the names of the songs that feature other artists.

-I also answered the following questions inside answers.txt:
+I also answered the following questions inside `answers.txt`:
 - If songs.db contains the top 100 songs of one listener from 2018, how would you characterize their audio aura (as defined by Spotify Wrapped)?
 - Hypothesize about why the way you’ve calculated this aura might not be very representative of the listener.
 What better ways of calculating this aura would you propose?

 ### Movies
 In this problem, I wrote SQL queries to answer questions about a SQLite database that stores data from IMDb about movies, the people who directed and starred in them, and their ratings.
 **Distribution Code**: Availble at: https://cdn.cs50.net/2026/x/psets/7/movies.zip (accessed 16/3/2026).
 It includes:
-- `movies.db`: the SQLite database that stores the movie data from IMDb.
+- `movies.db`: the SQLite database that stores the movies data from IMDb.
 -  13 .sql empty files for me to fill my answers in.
-I studied and understood the `movies.db` schema and wrote one sql query in each .sql file to:
+I studied and understood the `movies.db` schema and wrote one sql query in each `.sql` file to:
 1. List the titles of all movies released in 2008.
 2. Determine the birth year of Emma Stone.
 3. List the titles of all movies with a release date on or after 2018, in alphabetical order.